dylankleinhentz/AwesomeProject/README.md

 Note: I had no prior knowledge and experiance in mobile automation before this assignment.
 <br>
 <br>
-Below are the instructions to building the project.
+Below are the instructions to build the project.
 <br>
 <br>
 <br>